singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 #### 2B.
 Windows: Extract and prepare InkPaper
 Instead of doing everything in command prompt, we advice you use the GUI and a compression tool of your choice.

-To put it in as few words as possible, you need to download both the Windows and the Linux versions and then you need to move both executables to a new bin folder.
+In short, you need to download both the Windows and the Linux versions and then you need to move both executables to a new bin folder.
 Furthermore you need to rename both executables, so you can distinguish the Linux version from the Windows version.

-After downloading try to run the following two sets, changing the directory locations to fit with your system, by substituting download-location and my-inkpaper-site with the actual location and name.
-Remember that the Windows section of our quick guide assumes you have 7z installed.
+After downloading, if you wish to use the command prompt, try to run the following two sets, changing the directory locations to fit with your system, by substituting download-location and my-inkpaper-site with the actual location and site name.
+And remember that the Windows section of our quick guide assumes you have 7z installed.

 We get the Windows version first: